What are Passing Black Stools?

 Injury to your Dog’s Digestive System

-A black, tarry stool (often very smelly) indicates that there is old blood somewhere in your dog’s digestive system, and internal bleeding is a concern.
+A black, tarry stool (often very smelly) indicates that there is old blood somewhere in your dog’s upper digestive system, and internal bleeding is a concern.
 It may stem from an injury to the GI tract from the indiscriminate eating that some dogs are famous for, such as the ingestion of sharp twigs, parts of toys, and other random items.

-While the cause of hemorrhagic gastroenteritis is unknown, it needs immediate treatment to prevent your dog from dehydration and to prevent death; it is a very serious condition.
+While the cause of hemorrhagic gastroenteritis is currently unknown, it needs immediate treatment to prevent your dog from dehydration and to prevent death; it is a very serious condition.
 The diagnosis is likely to be confirmed with a blood test.
 If your dog has this condition, the tests will reveal elevated packed cell volume levels (PCV).